Prices increase 10 January

 James Clarkin, WEINERT Fiber Optics GmbH

-Conference attendees are invited to attend the BiOS poster session on Sunday evening.
+Conference attendees are invited to attend the Sunday BiOS poster session.
 Come view the posters, enjoy light refreshments, ask questions, and network with colleagues in your field.
-Authors of poster papers will be present to answer questions concerning their papers.
-Attendees are required to wear their conference registration badges to the poster sessions.

 Poster Setup: Sunday 10:00 AM – 5:00 PM